 When diarrhea is accompanied by fever, pain, discomfort, and vomiting, bring your puppy to the vet immediately.

-And if your young pup has been suffering from diarrhea for more than 24 hours, immediately bring him to the vet!
+And if your young pup has been suffering from diarrhea for more than a day, immediately bring him to the veterinarian too!